totenkopf7/Rain-Alert/README.md

 # Weather Codes
 Weather codes file (docx) is encluded in the repo, you can see them and modify the Python file accordingly, however, I only used "Rainy, Cloudy, and Sunny" codes.

+# Run
+You need to have Python installed on your machine and then open command line, type: python3 Rain_ALert.py